Bancha/documentation/resources/Supported-Controller-Method-Results.rst

     return array_merge($this->request['paging']['_MODELNAME_'],array('records'=>$queried_models));

 We need this structure to map cakes paging properties to ExtJS/Sencha Touch.
-Bancha will scaffolld any CRUD index method like above to return a list of records to ExtJS/Sencha Touch stores.
+Bancha will scaffold any CRUD index method like above to return a list of records to ExtJS/Sencha Touch stores.

 Arbitrary Data
 ------------

-All results which does not match any of the above will be handles as arbitrary data and transformed to:
+All results which do not match any of the above will be handled as arbitrary data and transformed to:

 ::